resilient-http/specification/README.md

 ### Response

-When Resilient ask to a discovery server, it should return a valid JSON array os string with valid URLs.
+When Resilient ask to a discovery server, it should return a valid JSON array of strings which contains a valid URL schema

 URLs could contains paths, but not query params